jeremyosborne/confetti-pigs-in-space/README.txt

 Step v11
 ========
 * Have the targets face the direction they are flying.
-* TODO: Include code that attempts to predict if the browser viewing the game does not meet the technical requirements.
+* Include code that attempts to predict if the browser viewing the game does not meet the technical requirements.
 * TODO: Add a bit of flavor to the game.